Invest in British Columbia: The BC Entrepreneur Immigration Program

 - Identify your NOC occupation skill and level by going here.

-Franchises (if applicable)
+Franchises Requirements (if applicable) for the BC PNP

 You must demonstrate that your proposed franchise is a well-established one and that you are eligible to own and operate a franchise location and that you have an expansion plan consistent with franchisor requirements.